LandSandBoat/lsb-wiki/Server-Setup-and-Maintenance-Linux.md

 git stash
 ```
 This will ask git to store changes you've made since cloning so we can put them back after updating.
 2. Pull new changes from the repository.
-You should also close your topaz servers before updating.
+You should also close your LSB servers before updating.
 ```
 git pull origin base
 ```